 The DSL will inform parents/carers at an early stage and keep them involved in the process, unless there is a good reason to believe that involving them would put the pupil at risk of harm.

 Referring to the police

-If it is necessary to refer an incident to the police, this will be done through a police community support officer, local neighbourhood police or dialling 101.
+If it is necessary to refer an incident to the police, this will be done through local neighbourhood police or dialling 101.

 Recording incidents